What Is Mixed Reality? Inside the Big Shift in Immersive Technology

 Source: NewscastStudio

-The Weather Channel has started to use mixed reality technology on their programs to give viewers a more realistic understanding of the current conditions and offer guidance on protecting themselves in case of dangerous weather.
+The Weather Channel has started to use mixed reality technology on its programs to give viewers a more realistic understanding of the current conditions and offer guidance on protecting themselves in case of dangerous weather.

 MR is a new wave in technology, so its entertainment applications are a little unusual.
 For example, Angry Birds First Person Slingshot is an MR gaming experience that uses Magic Leap headsets to superimpose birds into your surroundings.